Triethylsilane

 It was first discovered by Albert Ladenburg in 1872 among the products of reduction of tetraethyl orthosilicate with sodium and diethylzinc.
 He also prepared it by a stepwise reduction via ethoxytriethylsilane and named it silicoheptyl hydride, reflecting the idea of a silicon compound analogous to a seven-carbon hydrocarbon.

-This colorless liquid is used in organic synthesis as a reducing agent and as a precursor to silyl ethers.
+This colorless liquid finds occasional use in organic synthesis.
 As one of the simplest trialkylsilanes that is a liquid at room temperature, triethylsilane is often used in studies of hydrosilylation catalysis.

+Organic chemistry

+Triethylsilane is an occasional reagent in organic synthesis.
+In combination with indium compounds, it reduces esters to ethers.
+The reaction is typically performed in chloroform at 60 °C, using 0.05 equivalents of InBr_{3} catalyst.
+This system can also accommodate other carbonyl compounds like tertiary amides and carboxylic acids.